coldlabkaist/MBTI-Manual-Behavior-Tracking-Interface/README.md

 ### Option B — Run the prebuilt app (Windows, Easy Installation)

-1. Download MBTI.zip from your Drive to any folder you like.
+1. Download MBTI.zip from [drive](https://drive.google.com/file/d/1UeqGDiN2eGx0RxxeIatooYh3lR23hjNq/view?usp=sharing) to any folder you like.

 2. Extract the ZIP in that folder.
 Do not delete any files inside the extracted folder—the EXE needs the accompanying files to run.